Establishing Harrisonburg as a Pollinator-Friendly City

 Types of Pollinator Spaces

 There are two main types of pollinator spaces.
 The type of pollinator space planted depends on factors such as available space, the purpose of the habitat, and aesthetics.

-- Pollinator Gardens: Pollinator gardens are small-scale (generally less than 1,000 square feet) areas that can provide an important source of habitat for pollinators.
+- Pollinator Gardens: Pollinator gardens are small-scale (generally less than 1,000 square feet) areas that can provide an essential source of habitat for pollinators.
 They are sometimes converted from existing mulched beds and include native plants and plugs.
 These areas are more manicured than pollinator meadows.

 - Pollinator Meadows: Pollinator meadows are areas of land converted from non-productive mowed fields or turf to pollinator habitat.
 These can be large scale (greater than 1 acre) or small scale.
-To establish a meadow, existing vegetation is removed, the seedbed is prepared, and a seed mixture of native plants and grasses is spread.
+To establish a meadow, existing vegetation is removed, the seedbed is prepared, and a seed mixture of native plants and grasses are spread.
 In Harrisonburg, these sites include a mulched or mowed border and must be maintained to ensure invasive species are controlled.

 Learn more about the City's efforts for creating Pollinator Spaces

 - Press Release 2-15-2023: Harrisonburg's Pollinator Program becomes a national example [484KB]